linuxmuster/linuxmuster-linbo7/README.md

 * Build package:
   `./buildpackage.sh`

-Or for better convenience use the new [linbo-build-docker](https://github.com/linuxmuster/linbo-build-docker) environment.
+Or for better convenience use the 18.04 branch of the [linbo-build-docker](https://github.com/linuxmuster/linbo-build-docker/tree/18.04) environment.

 ## Usage infos

 ### Kernel parameters

-are defined in the start.conf file (see [examples](https://github.com/linuxmuster/linuxmuster-linbo7/tree/main/serverfs/srv/linbo/examples)) of the hardware group:
+are defined in the start.conf file (see [examples](https://github.com/linuxmuster/linuxmuster-linbo7/tree/4.0/serverfs/srv/linbo/examples)) of the hardware group:
 `KernelOptions = quiet splash`
 The command `linuxmuster-import-devices` writes the parameters into the grub configuration of the hardware group.
 Option  |  Description